 Focals’ standout feature is how normal they look compared to the bulky and ugly alternative options on the market.
 North’s newest wearable allows you to complete many common tasks without pulling your smartphone out of your pocket.
 In addition to the holographic display to see information, there’s a built-in microphone for voice commands to Alexa, which is integrated, and an included ring allows you to interact with Focals without lifting your hand.
 You can read our full impressions on Focals here.

 Focals allows you to see and respond to texts, get turn-by-turn directions, and even request an Uber.
-Alexa is integrated as well, meaning you can easily control smart appliances and fixtures directly from the smartglasses.

-The North showrooms in Toronto and Brooklyn are now open.
+The North showrooms in Toronto and Brooklyn are open.
 If you’re interested in purchasing Focals, you can begin the process online with a $100 deposit.
 You can also walk into either North showroom to see the frames and experience Focals firsthand.

 - North Focals impressions